 Jan: Straight, even crosshatch quilting is much harder than it looks.
 How do you keep it so even and consistent across such large areas?

-Upper left quadrant with
+Upper left quadrant with large crosshatched area. |

 J: There are different scales of crosshatching, wider in the wide open cheddar areas and tighter in the circles.
 This really adds a rhythm to the quilting.
 Do you mark the smaller areas in the same way?